xiaodoushabing/mattergen/README.md

 ### Evaluate using your own reference dataset

+> [!IMPORTANT]
+> If you are planning to use MatterSim to evaluate the stability of the generated structures, then the reference dataset you provide must contain energies
+> that are compatible with MatterSim, meaning they should be either DFT-computed energies calculated according to the Materials Project Compatbility scheme,
+> or energies directly comptued with MatterSim.

 If you want to use your own custom dataset for evaluation, you first need to serialize and save it by doing so:

 ``` python